DonGoesToWork/recoil_test/readme.md

 - NOTE: Project searching for 'lootquest8' will help you find these references to change them quickly!

+# To run this project, you'll want to set up 5 Powershell Termainals (Hope you have Windows Explorer!).
+First, Git:

+cd "E:\Web Dev\2024_Projects\lootquest8"

-# To run the main project, use the following commands in 3 seperate powershell terminals (update paths to your root path):
+# Next, Main Project (update paths to your root path):

 cd "E:\Web Dev\2024_Projects\lootquest8\scripts"
 .\start_main_frontend.ps1